HackFEVM-SPNDAO/.github/profile/README.md

 Our credit card transaction data reveal a lot about our behaviors.
 Aggregated together, they tell even more powerful stories about the economy.
 Is there a spike in Netflix subscriptions?
 Is there a dip in spending at hardware stores?
 Credit card transaction data is the highest-grossing data source in the “alternative data” market.
 The global alternative data market is anticipated to reach 143.31 billion USD by 2030 and is expected to grow at a 54.4% CAGR.
 North America alone accounted for a revenue share of more than 67.0% in 2021.

 There are more than 400 alternative data providers.
 Among them are credit card issuers like MasterCard and Visa, institutions like Bloomberg and Goldman Sachs, and numerous analytics firms.
-These businesses have been monetizing from selling anonymized and aggregated credit card transaction data and analytics services.
+These businesses have been monetizing from selling purportedly anonymized and aggregated credit card transaction data and analytics services.
 The emergence of machine learning and AI have accelerated the growth of these services.

 Despite mixed outcomes, hedge funds have spent billions of dollars acquiring such data with the hope to forecast stock performance more accurately.
 Google spent millions of dollars purchasing data from MasterCard, trying to link online ads to store purchases.